 This page provides useful information on the training and development for this specialty and also has tips for people at all stages of their training including medical school.

 Intensive Care Medicine (ICM) training takes a minimum of seven years on the single training pathway and 8.5 years on the dual training pathway.

-There are three main training pathways for intensive care medicine:
+There are four main training pathways for intensive care medicine:

-- Core Anaesthetic Training (CAT), which is a two-year programme
+- Core anaesthetic araining (CAT), which is a two-year programme

 In addition, trainees need to complete the respective specialty examination for the pathway:

 - MCEM (parts A, B & C) for ACCS EM candidates